Codecademy/docs/content/swift/concepts/sets/terms/symmetricDifference/symmetricDifference.md

 ---
 Title: '.symmetricDifference()'
-Description: 'Returns a new set with the elements.'
+Description: 'Returns a new set with all the elements from two sets that do not overlap.'
 Subjects:
   - 'Software Development'
   - 'Mobile Development'